VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 # How To Try It
 You don't have to clone this repo or study its code to quickly try JumpStreetMobile.
-All you have to do is get the latest .vsix by clicking the [VSSolutionTemplates.vsix](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts) link from [here](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts) and double-click it to install in Visual Studio.
+All you have to do is get the latest .vsix by clicking the "VSSolutionTemplates.vsix" link from [here](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts) and double-click it to install in Visual Studio.
 If you don't have the JumpStreetMobile prerequisites listed below installed you will need to install them first and then install the .vsix.<br/>